 - 1. "Legacy effect": An increase in exposures to the negative externality should lead to more rationing.
 This implication derives from Propositions 1 and 2. - 2.
-"Market structure effect" effect An increase in heterogeneity of exposures to the negative externality should lead to less rationing.
+"Market structure effect": An increase in the lowest exposures to the negative externality should lead to more rationing.
 This implication derives from Proposition 3.